tzebrowski/ObdMetrics/README.md

 ### Mockable device interfaces

-There is not needed to have device to play with the framework.
+There is not necessary to have physical ECU device to play with the framework.
 It's possible to plug in tests `MockConnection` that allows to specify device request response.